yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 >
 > Sometimes this link can aggravate a firewall or something similar.
 It should be fine to go to the site.
 >
-> 3. You will be asked to `name your annotation`, so do so to start playing around!
+> 3. You will be asked to `name your annotation`.
+Do so, then you can start playing around!
 >
-> 4. You can also access it by going to `User` in the top menu of Galaxy, then selecting `Active Interactive Tools`
->
-> 5. You will need to `STOP` this active environment in Galaxy by going to `User`, `Interactive Tools`, selecting the environment, and selecting `Stop`.
+> 4. You will need to `STOP` this active environment in Galaxy by going to `User`, `Interactive Tools`, selecting the environment, and selecting `Stop`.
 You may also want to delete the dataset in the history, because otherwise it continues appearing as if it's processing.
 >
 {: .hands_on}